 The past couple years I finally realized it was all from my mom.
-It was me and my mom watching these Christmas shows every year, drinking hot cocoa, listening to music and so on (my dad could careless, although I remember hearing him whistle Christmas carols every now and then lol).
-My mom worked full time since she was 18 years old and still does.
+It was me and my mom watching these Christmas shows every year, drinking hot cocoa, listening to music and so on (my dad watched a few Christmas movies but was never into it like my mom and me...although I do remember hearing him whistle Christmas carols every now and then lol).
+My mom worked full time since she was 18 years old.
 By the time she got home she was really exhausted from work like most people are.
 But something was different at Christmas time.
-There was excitement in the air when we knew Charlie Brown was coming on that night or Frosty or Rudolph or, our favorite "Twas the Night Before Christmas," you know the one with the mice?
+There was excitement in the air when we knew Charlie Brown was coming on that night or Frosty or Rudolph or, our favorite "Twas the Night Before Christmas," you know, the one with the mice?
 I also loved Mickey's Christmas Carol...that was my favorite as a kid.

 My mom MADE Christmas for me.

 As I've grown into an adult I have battled with Christmas.
-I loved the atmosphere my mom made when I was a kid (note - she wasn't even trying to do so, she just did it) and I have been trying to duplicate it ever since.
+I loved the atmosphere my mom made when I was a kid (note - she wasn't even trying to do so, she just did it...it just happened) and I have been trying to duplicate it ever since.

-I also had a small family and we did the same thing every year.
-My grandparents and aunt came for Thanksgiving, on Christmas Eve we spent the late morning into early evening at one grandparents' house and then walked over (lived on the same street) to the other grandparents' house for Christmas Eve dinner.
-Then on Christmas day they all came over to our house.
-It was the same way every year since I can remember.
+I also had a small family (just my parents, grandparents, and an aunt) and we did the same thing every year.
 It wasn't done on purpose, it's just the way we did things.
 In fact I don't think that we really did anything traditional each year on purpose.
 But to me, these "traditions" were engraved into me.
 (I also lived in the same house my entire childhood - I never moved as a child and neither did any of my family, so it was ALWAYS the same)

-So here I am, almost 30.
-I've been married for almost 9 years with 2 boys ages 7 (almost 8) and a 3 year old.
+So here I am, 31 years old.
+I've been married for almost 11 years with 2 boys ages 9 and 5.
 I only have one living grandparent left and we moved out of state (from CT to OH).
 I don't even see any of my family at Thanksgiving or Christmas.

 A part of me longs for that coziness that I had as a child, but each year I fail to get it.

 By doing that, I lost my day after Thanksgiving tradition.
 That was my most favorite day of the year.
 I actually looked forward to it as much as I looked forward to Christmas day itself.
-He also works in the retail business so he HAS TO work the day after Thanksgiving so even if we used an artificial tree, I couldn't put it up that day.
+He also works in the retail business so he HAS TO work the day after Thanksgiving so even if we used an artificial tree, I couldn't put it up that day or have that day be the official Christmas decorating day.
 Getting the real tree is supposed to be a warm, exciting tradition.
-We go to one of those farms where you cut it down yourself, then drive home, decorate it while listening to Christmas music and drinking hot chocolate.
-But this is how it really goes:
+We used to go to one of those farms where you cut it down yourself, then drive home, decorate it while listening to Christmas music and drinking hot chocolate.
+But this is how it really ends up happening:

 After getting home, hubby drills holes into the bottom of the tree trunk (helps get more water and makes the tree last a LOT longer), then gets it in the stand and finally we have to wait.
 If you use an artificial tree every year, you may not know about this.
 But the trees close up when it's cold outside, soooo when you bring it in the house you have to wait for it to get warm so it will "drop" it's branches.
 Well kids aren't that patient so let the whining begin.
 And then when it's FINALLY time to start decorating the tree, they still have to wait for mommy and daddy to put the lights on and then the garland and THEN they can put the ornaments on.
-This past year was the first year my youngest was able to help decorate the tree.
+I remember a couple Christmases ago, it was the first year my youngest was able to help decorate the tree.
 Only problem was he didn't understand how to put them on the tree...so they kept falling.
-And no matter how we showed him he just wasn't getting it.
-So decorating the tree this year was chaotic.
+And no matter how we showed him he just wasn't getting it and he was screaming the whole time.
+So decorating the tree that year was chaotic.
 Instead of the warm, cozy, atmosphere with the hot cocoa, cookies and Christmas music, I instead got a whining 7 year old, a screaming 3 year old, a puppy whimpering, Christmas music that just become a lot of noise, no hot cocoa, I put the butter back in the fridge because at this point I had no desire to bake, and a whole lot of stress.

 There is no way I can duplicate my child hood...NONE of it.